Busy Bees offers advice on operating high-quality, sustainable early years provision…

 At Busy Bees, we do not measure success by the number of sites we have, the number of places we provide or the financial returns alone.
 Success requires a fine balance between delivering quality service and receiving sufficient financial returns; it depends on a number of key areas, and if any of these are lacking, problems can occur.
 Crucially, it’s important to have a robust business plan and to set realistic but challenging targets.

 1. As with any business, a nursery must have at its head a professional individual with a high level of business acumen, someone who can make decisions based on the best interests of your nursery.
 A bold approach is important, particularly when it comes to payment of fees.
-It’s vital that the nursery fees not only cover the costs, but that there’s a surplus to re-invest in the business, ensuring ongoing sustainability.
+It’s vital that the nursery fees not only cover the costs but also that there’s a surplus to reinvest in the business, ensuring ongoing sustainability.
 Nobody welcomes a fee increase, particularly in a recession, but a decision to freeze fees could have a catastrophic impact on the viability of a business.

 Remember, it’s important not to be embarrassed about profitability because profitability ensures sustainability.
 You need to generate sufficient income not only to meet all financial obligations, but also to pay a fair salary to staff, invest in training and provide extensive resources, ultimately resulting in the best possible outcome for the children in your care.